 Efflorescence (Mineral Stains)

-To disperse mineral salt deposits in your limestone, we recommend Azpects’ Efflorescence Destroyer, a concentrate that can be diluted, applied and then left for two hours for the best results.
-Alternatively, use LTP’s Grout Stain Remover, which you can dilute one part formulae and four parts warm water before applying to the surface of the stone.
+To disperse mineral salt deposits in your Limestone, we recommend Azpects Efflorescence Remover+, a concentrate that can be diluted, applied and then left for two hours for the best results.
+Alternatively, use LTP Cement, Grout & Salt Remover, which you can dilute one part formulae and four parts warm water before applying to the surface of the stone.
 Brush the solution in and then rinse with clean water.
 You may need to repeat the process a couple of times.

 Grout & Adhesive Stains

-If grout or adhesive stains appear on the surface of your limestone, use LTP Grout Stain Remover.
-However, please note that this product is acid-based and will etch acid-sensitive stone such as limestone, marble, sandstone, and so on.
+If grout or adhesive stains appear on the surface of your Limestone, use LTP Grout Stain Remover.
+However, please note that this product is acid-based and will etch acid-sensitive stone such as Limestone & Sandstone.
 Always test on a small area before applying to the full surface.

-After a couple of years, your limestone paving may begin looking a little mucky and worn.
-To clean-up your stone, use LTP Grimex which you can dilute in a bucket of water, apply, and leave for ten minutes.
+After a couple of years, your Limestone Paving may begin looking a little mucky and worn.
+To clean your stone, use LTP Grimex, or any of our alternative Stone Cleaners, which you can dilute in a bucket of water, apply, and leave for ten minutes.
 When you brush away the solution and rinse with clean water, your stone will be ready to re-seal after 24 hours or when completely dry.